Jesse James: Pinkertons

 In 1874, the Adams Express Company turned to the Pinkerton National Detective Agency to stop the James–Younger Gang.
 The Chicago-based agency worked primarily against urban professional criminals, as well as providing industrial security, such as strike breaking.
-Because the gang received support by many former Confederate soldiers in Missouri, they eluded the Pinkertons.
+Because the gang received support from many former Confederate soldiers in Missouri, they eluded the Pinkertons.
 Joseph Whicher, an agent dispatched to infiltrate Zerelda Samuel's farm, was soon found killed.
 Two other agents, Captain Louis J. Lull and John Boyle, were sent after the Youngers; Lull was killed by two of the Youngers in a roadside gunfight on March 17, 1874.
 Before he died, Lull fatally shot John Younger.
 A deputy sheriff named Edwin Daniels also died in the skirmish.

 Allan Pinkerton, the agency's founder and leader, took on the case as a personal vendetta.
 He began to work with former Unionists who lived near the James family farm.
 On the night of January 25, 1875, he staged a raid on the homestead.
-Detectives threw an incendiary device into the house; it exploded, killing James's young half-brother Archie (named for Archie Clement) and blowing off one of Zerelda Samuel's arms.
-Afterward, Pinkerton denied that the raid's intent was arson.
-But biographer Ted Yeatman found a letter by Pinkerton in the Library of Congress in which Pinkerton declared his intention to "burn the house down."
+Detectives threw an incendiary device into the house; it exploded, killing James' young half-brother Archie (named for Archie Clement) and blowing off one of Zerelda Samuel's arms.
+Afterward, Pinkerton denied that the raid's intent was arson, but biographer Ted Yeatman found a letter by Pinkerton in the Library of Congress in which Pinkerton declared his intention to "burn the house down."

 Many residents were outraged by the raid on the family home.
 The Missouri state legislature narrowly defeated a bill that praised the James and Younger brothers and offered them amnesty.
 Allowed to vote and hold office again, former Confederates in the legislature voted to limit the size of rewards the governor could offer for fugitives.
 This extended a measure of protection over the James–Younger gang by minimizing the incentive for attempting to capture them.
 The governor had offered rewards higher than the new limit only on Frank and Jesse James.

 Across a creek and up a hill from the James house was the home of Daniel Askew, who is thought to have been killed by James or his gang on April 12, 1875.
 They may have suspected Askew of cooperating with the Pinkertons in the January 1875 arson of the James house.